NEZ PERCE WARRIOR DANCING IN FULL TRIBAL REGALIA

 Paris Leighton-Greene, Nez Perce Nation, a competitive dancer in the Northern Contemporary Traditional style, is pictured here participating in Sycuan's 11th Annual Powwow and Traditional Gathering on the Sycuan Indian Reservation, September 9, 2000.

-These Kumeyaay traditional gatherings, the powwows, attract Native Americans from many different nations from across North America, to participate and celebrate their cultures in their traditional, ageless ways.
+These Kumeyaay traditional gatherings, the cultural fiestas or powwows, attract Native Americans from many different nations from across North America, to participate and celebrate their cultures in their traditional, ageless ways.

 Paris designs and handcrafts all his own pow-wow regalia, including the Modern Contemporary Style regalia he is wearing in this photograph, and his authentic Nez Perce face paint.